AIDOVECL: AI-generated Dataset of Outpainted Vehicles for Eye-level Classification and Localization: Dataset Availability and User Framework

 \impact{In this research, we introduce a method for generating training datasets for vehicle detection and classification using outpainting techniques.
 The potential benefits of our work include enhanced accuracy in automated vehicle detection, which could improve urban planning, traffic management, and autonomous driving, contributing to safer and more efficient urban environments.
 While our dataset is carefully curated to focus on vehicle features that support these applications, we acknowledge that any form of data capture involving vehicles may contain elements that could raise privacy concerns.
-We emphasize the importance of ethical guidelines and responsible use of technologies to mitigate potential risks associated with data misuse.}
+We emphasize the importance of ethical guidelines and responsible use of technologies to mitigate potential risks associated with data misuse.
+In particular, AIDOVECL is intended primarily for research and educational purposes, not for surveillance or other uses that could infringe on individual rights, especially since it includes labels only at the vehicle-class level rather than finer-grained vehicle attributes, thereby limiting its utility for such purposes.
+Users of the dataset and framework are expected to comply with relevant legal regulations and institutional review requirements, and to exercise caution when extending the pipeline to new domains.
+To support transparency, the dataset (CC-BY-4.0) and code (MIT) licenses are explicitly provided in their respective repositories. }

 \acks{The authors acknowledge support from the University of Illinois NCSA Faculty Fellowship Program, the Zhejiang University and University of Illinois Dynamic Research Enterprise for Multidisciplinary Engineering Sciences (DREMES), and the University of Illinois Discovery Partners Institute (DPI).
 This research used the Delta advanced computing and data resource which is supported by the National Science Foundation (award OAC 2005572) and the State of Illinois.
 Delta is a joint effort of the University of Illinois Urbana-Champaign and its NCSA ~\citep{Gropp2023Delta}.}